- Enrol here.

 The Math Lab and Stats Lab, collectively called the Math/Stats Lab and located in ROSS S525, provides students one-on-one tutorial help for most first and second year introductory level MATH courses.
 Tutors are graduate students and professors from the department.
 Due to the pandemic, tutors have been assigned differently.
 Please speak with your course director about the tutors available in your course.
 Students and faculty engaging together in our department's math/stats lab.

 Bethune College also has resources to help students succeed in their math and statistics courses.
 In particular, there are special tutorials for entering students who need to upgrade their skills in algebra and trigonometry.
-For additional academic support that Bethune College provides, visit here.
+You can also get additional academic support through Bethune College's SOS services.

 We also encourage forming study groups.
 Study groups are a great way to accelerate your learning, especially in the Sciences.
 By regularly getting together with others in your class to study you can compare and review study notes, discuss and clarify concepts, develop and evaluate study strategies, and prepare for tests and exams.